Italy budget tussle goes down to wire, upsets markets

 “We are working on a mix of policies that show everyone they should have confidence in Italy, not only in our public finances but in our economic growth,” he said.

-Additional reporting by Giuseppe Fonte in Rome and Francesco Guarascio in Brussels; Editing by Mark Bendeich and Toby Chopra
+Additional reporting by Massimiliano Di Giorgio and Giselda Vagnoni in Rome and Francesco Guarascio in Brussels, writing by Gavin Jones and Steve Scherer, Editing by Mark Bendeich and Toby Chopra